agustealo/agustealo.github.io/_posts/2014-09-03-self-marketing-for-freelance-designers.md

 </p>

 <p style="padding-left: 30px;">
   This will engage your social audience, and in return if your audience likes your post they will re-post/re-tweet it.
-This is good for when you&#8217;re ready to post relevant info of your own to drive people to your site.
+This is good for when you're ready to post relevant info of your own to drive people to your site.
 The idea is to gain your social audience by providing relevant content but not to seem like a spammer by posting only links to your site.
 </p>

 <p style="padding-left: 30px;">